Rizato/Rizato.github.io/_docs/examples.md

 This page contains example programs demonstrating various features of Ragelang.
 Use these as learning resources or starting points for your own projects.

+## Note

+Not human review or tested.

+Additionally, the examples don't have supports, so they won't run in the current state.

 ## Table of Contents

 - [Hello World](#hello-world)